 OUR HISTORY IS HOUSTON’S HISTORY

-In 1904, after the devastating Galveston hurricane of 1900 and a serious smallpox epidemic, 12 prominent citizens founded Family Services of Greater Houston to serve as a flexible social service agency ready to quickly offer help to those in need.
+In 1904, after the devastating Galveston hurricane of 1900 and a serious smallpox epidemic, 12 prominent citizens founded Family Houston to serve as a flexible social service agency ready to quickly offer help to those in need.
 To raise funds, the group organized a parade and a carnival that featured electric lights, Professor Tom Herd’s dog and pony show, and U-No the fire dancer.
 Enough funding poured in to secure an office and hire staff to evaluate the needs of Houston families.

 The early years

 Originally, Family Houston focused on personal counseling.
 The agency’s first president, Mrs. E.N.
 Gray, dictated the organization’s goals which included “Helping others help themselves; Saving children from degrading pursuits; assisting workers in finding employment; and preventing street begging and vagrancy.”
 She also lobbied for better hospitals and secured donations for what would become Hermann Hospital.

 In 1918, when a worldwide influenza epidemic reached soldiers at Camp Logan and spread throughout the city, Family Houston redirected its assistance to tend to the community.
 The epidemic became so serious that all public gatherings were canceled and in one single day, 111 citizens died.

 Years later, as Houston came out of the Great Depression, the city’s character and society changed and so did Family Houston.
 The agency revised its focus to meet the budding needs of contemporary Houstonians by offering family casework including the new concept of counseling that continues today as the core of Family Houston’s programs.